-Kora cut down the last abomination and craned her head back from atop her raptor.
-The sky was flaring with vibrant hues, but that wasn’t what drew her gaze.
+The sky was flaring with vibrant hues, but that wasn’t what drew Kora’s gaze.
 Her psyche felt tugged, like it had been hooked by an invisible lure and was being pulled upward with increasing intensity.

-She’s coming, she realized, eyes widening.
-Holly’s coming.
+Holly’s coming, she realized, eyes widening.
 I’m going back in my original body.

 “There she is!”
 Peter yelled, pointing at Holly’s tiny outline.

-She’d emerged in a wisp of light, several miles above ANOS’s parking lot.
-She was blinking in and out of view as she fell through layer after layer of moonlit cloud.
+She’d emerged in a wisp of light, several miles above ANOS’s parking lot, blinking in and out of view as she fell through layer after layer of moonlit cloud.
 “Bites, can you zoom in on her?”

-A holographic pane formed and resolved into a crystal-clear picture of an unconscious barbarian warrior, descending at the speed of terminal velocity.
-Eun and Peter’s sight was still Slideways; they were able to see an ethereal tangle shoot down from her forehead to the ground below.
-It looked like a loosely woven braid of light, gleaming with incandescent pulses that flowed down its length.
+A holographic pane formed on the upper-right quadrant of the Bite Mobile’s windshield, displaying a crystal-clear picture of an unconscious barbarian descending at the speed of terminal velocity.
+Eun and Peter, due to their Slideways sight; saw an ethereal tangle of braided light emerge from her forehead and shoot down to the ground below.

 “The fuck is that?”
 Peter muttered.

-“AN ASTRAL UMBILICAL—A PANDIMENSIONAL LINK WHICH WILL REALIGN HOLLY AND KOR’THANK INTO THEIR RIGHTFUL BODIES.”
+“AN ASTRAL UMBILICAL CONNECTING HOLLY AND KOR’THANK.”
 There was a brief pause, then: “CORPOREAL TRANSFER IS NOW COMPLETE.”

-At that moment, having performed its body-switching function, the ethereal weave brightened and vanished.
-Kor’Thank wasn’t falling, now it was Holly.
-The cheerleader was still unconscious, her hair flying up due to the cold, crisp slipstream.
+At that moment, having fulfilled its purpose, the ethereal weave brightened and vanished.
+Kor’Thank wasn’t the one falling through the air, now it was Holly in her original body.
+The cheerleader was still unconscious, her hair flying up from the cold, crisp slipstream.

 “Peter!”
 Eun shouted.
 Holographic reticles expanded and shrunk around her panicked eyes.
-“Less than a minute before she impacts!”
+“We have less than a minute before she hits!”

-Peter, still on his feet, gripped a pair of ceiling-mounted handles as Eun hit the afterburners.
-“Bitefighter, I need options!”
+Peter, still on his feet, gripped a pair of ceiling-mounted handles.
+“Bitefighter, give me some options!”

-“I AM EQUIPPED WITH AN EMERGENCY HARNESS, FITTED WITH A DECELERANT TETHER.
-IF I AM MANEUVERED CORRECTLY AND SLOWED TO THE APPROPRIATE DEGREE, YOU COULD CATCH HOLLY PROVIDED YOU WEAR THE HARNESS.”
+“I AM EQUIPPED WITH AN EMERGENCY HARNESS, WHICH HAS BEEN FITTED WITH A DECELERANT TETHER.
+IF I AM MANEUVERED CORRECTLY AND SLOWED TO THE APPROPRIATE DEGREE, YOU SHOULD BE ABLE TO CATCH HOLLY, PROVIDED YOU WEAR THE HARNESS.”

 “Get it out!”
 Peter yelled.
 “Now!”

 The ceiling opened up.
-A mechanic whirring filled the cockpit as the decelerant harness descended from above.
-Peter glanced over his shoulder, making sure his torso was aligned with the shiny-fibered vest, then stepped back into it.
+A mechanic whirring filled the cockpit as the decelerant harness lowered down, affixed to a smooth-sectioned column.
+Peter glanced over his shoulder, making sure his torso was aligned with the shiny-fibered vest, then leaned back into it.
 Servos whirred and latches snapped, strapping him in and lifting him up.

-Eun managed to blurt, “Peter, be caref—” before he declared, “Launch me!”
-The back of the craft sectioned open, filling the cabin with a cold rush of gale-force wind.
+Eun blurted, “Peter, be caref—” just before he screamed, “Launch me!”
+The back of the craft clanked open, filling the cabin with gale-force wind.

-He gritted his teeth as the temperature dropped dozens of degrees, then he was flying through the sky, enveloped in a cold wash of moonlit sky.
+And then he was flying through space, enveloped in a cold wash of moonlit sky.

 Holly’s memory was a fragmented jumble.
-Her mind registered the frigid chill of rushing air, and the dazzling bursts of interdimensional light that heralded her arrival; all around her for dozens of yards, gorgeous curls of graduated brilliance were painting the night with a soft, warm halo, then wisping away, leaving behind a faint, muted glow.
+Her mind registered the frigid chill of rushing air and dazzling bursts of interdimensional light.
+They were popping up around her for dozens of yards in every direction: gorgeous curls of graduated brilliance that painted the night with a soft, warm halo before wisping away and leaving behind a faint, muted glow.

 How had she gotten here?
-What the hell was that…that thing speeding toward her?
-It looked like some kind of mushroom-shaped spacecraft …
+What the hell was that…thing speeding toward her?
+It looked like a mushroom-shaped spacecraft …

-Then she saw it was trailing something behind it on a long-ass line.
-No, not some thing, some one.
-A man-shaped figure was dangling behind it, backlit by the white glow of the full moon.
+Then she saw a man-shaped was dangling behind it, backlit by the glowing white moon.

 Her eyes widened.
 Peter.

-Eun had taken them into a steep dive, causing Peter to fly high above the Bite Mobile, pulled downward by its breakneck descent.
-Holly had regained consciousness; her model-perfect eyes were locked onto his, silently begging him to come save her.
+Eun had taken them into a steep dive, causing Peter to fly high above the Bite Mobile, tugged downward by its breakneck descent.
+Holly’s model-perfect eyes locked onto his, silently begging him to come and save her.
 Uncertainty and fear wracked his mind; his palms were lathered in clammy sweat.

 Then he remembered Kora’s advice from before, when they’d been preparing to face off against Dissona.
-How every hero forgot to enjoy the moment and revel in their respective journeys.
-Certainty flowed through his mind, and his shaking hands became steady and sure.
-The wind rushing by seemed to fade and vanish.
+How every hero forgot to enjoy the moment and revel in their journey.
+Certainty flowed through him, and his shaking hands became steady and sure.
 All he saw was Holly.

 He reached out with both arms and grabbed her tightly around the waist.
-The decelerant line slowed him down as the Bite Mobile cut its speed and pulled them both into a steep climb.
-He experienced a moment of jarring panic just before his rate of ascent synced with Holly’s, then they were both soaring, surrounded by bursts of extradimensional light, the scented spring wind whipping their hair into a frenzy.
+The decelerant line did its job, slowing him down as the Bite Mobile pulled them both into a steep climb.
+He experienced a moment of jarring panic before his rate of ascent synced with Holly’s, then they were both soaring, surrounded by bursts of extradimensional light, the scented spring wind whipping their hair into a wild frenzy.

-Peter Lee, rocketing through the night at three hundred miles per hour, acted on pure instinct.
-He leaned forward and kissed Holly Dent.
+And then Peter Lee, rocketing through the night at three hundred miles per hour, acted on pure instinct.
+He leaned forward and kissed Holly on the lips.

-Holly placed her palms on both his cheeks and gave as good as she got.
+Holly Dent placed both palms onto his cheeks, drew him in close, and gave as good as she got.